Cost of cremation UK

 The cheapest way to be cremated is by having a direct cremation, also known as ‘cremation without ceremony’ or ‘unattended cremation’.

-A direct cremation is the cheapest cremation because there’s no funeral service or ceremony before the cremation.
+A direct cremation is the cheapest cremation because there’s no funeral service or ceremony with loved ones before the cremation.

 Please note, Reassured are unable to sell funeral plans.
 If you are looking for a funeral plan we suggest you check the FCA register to find a regulated provider.